-Every employee in our team at Organic Consultants, Inc. is a highly-skilled chemist with at least eight years of experience at our laboratories.
+Every employee in our team at Cascade Chemistry is a highly-skilled chemist with at least eight years of experience at our laboratories.
 Since 1980, our scientists have produced work for 21 US patents and four patent applications – all of which are held by our clients.
 This alone is testimony to the creativity and productivity of our people.

 Jeremiah A. Marsden, PhD